peteamiri/Tutorials/Enterprise_Architect/TOGAF/Readme.md

 * `PART VI (Architecture Capability Framework)` This part discusses the organization, processes, skills, roles, and responsibilities required to establish and operate an architecture function within an enterprise.

-#### 1.4 What is an enterprise?

-A good definition of "enterprise" in this context is any collection of organizations that has a common set of goals and/or a single bottom line.
-In that sense, an enterprise can be a government agency, a whole corporation, a division of a corporation, a single department, or a chain of geographically distant organizations linked together by common ownership.

-The term "enterprise" in the context of "enterprise architecture" can be used to denote both an entire enterprise, encompassing all of its information systems, and a specific domain within the enterprise.
-In both cases, the architecture crosses multiple systems, and multiple functional groups within the enterprise.

-Confusion also arises from the evolving nature of the term "enterprise".
-An extended enterprise nowadays frequently includes partners, suppliers, and customers.
-If the goal is to integrate an extended enterprise, then the enterprise comprises the partners, suppliers, and customers, as well as internal business units.

-Large corporations and government agencies may comprise multiple enterprises, and hence there may well be separate enterprise architecture projects.
-However, there is often much in common about the information systems in each enterprise, and there is usually great potential for gain in the use of a common architecture framework.
-For example, a common framework can provide a basis for the development of an architecture repository for the integration and re-use of models, designs, and baseline data.

 #### 1.4 Why TOGAF Works